esy/esy.github.io/docs/how-it-works.md

         ├── i # installation dir
         └── s # staging dir

-The global store's `_build` directory contains the logs for each package that is build (whether or not it was successful).
+The global store's `_build` directory contains the logs for each package build (whether it was successful or not).
 The `_install` contains the final compilation artifacts that should be retained.

 #### Top Level Project Build Artifacts